electrickery/inventoryByProperties/README.md

 specialist, the data-basis is kept to the absolute minimum.
 All information is stored in three types of files:

-* *.txt files for the object metadata
+* *.properties file for the object metadata
 * *.[jpg|png|gif] for images of the object
-* *.comment for additional textual onformation of the object
+* *.txt for additional textual information on the object

-The filenames have additional structure: "*_XXXXXX.ext", where XXXXXX is a system-unixte hexadecimal number shared by the one metadata file, all the images and one or more comment files.
-The part before the "_XXXXXX" is free, but it is encouraged to use the brand and model/type of the object, separated bu underscores.
+The filenames have additional structure: "*_XXXXXX.ext", where XXXXXX is a system-unique hexadecimal number shared by the one metadata file, all the images and one or more comment files.
+The part before the "_XXXXXX" is free, but it is encouraged to use the brand and model/type of the object, separated by underscores.
-All files referring to the same object are expected in the same directory, but the organisation of the directory tree is not fixed.
-The only exception is a 'ref' directory, used for a passive redirect level.
+All files referring to the same object are expected in the same directory.
+The organisation of the directory tree is not fixed, with as only exception a 'ref' directory, used for a passive redirect level.

 The main content-generating file is perl/generateHtmlFiles.pl, which generates two